Surja-Sanyal/Placing-Tourist-Spot-in-Smart-Cities-based-on-Crowdsourcing-and-Median-Voting-Rule/README.md

-# Placing-Tourist-Spot-in-Smart-Cities-based-on-Crowdsourcing-and-Median-Voting-Rule
+# Placing Tourist Spots in Smart Cities: A Crowdsourced Game Theoretic Approach
-Data repository for "Placing Tourist Spot in Smart Cities based on Crowdsourcing and Median Voting Rule."
+Data repository for "Placing Tourist Spots in Smart Cities: A Crowdsourced Game Theoretic Approach."

 This is the data repository for the paper entitled "Placing Tourist Spot in Smart Cities based on Crowdsourcing and Median Voting Rule."